Ryuya-dot-com/CrossSituationalStatisticalLearning/README.md

 If you change the word list or the number of pairs, regenerate audio and ensure `audio/` contains all required files.

+Learning trial generation enforces:
+- no duplicate pairs within a trial
+- no repeated pairs in consecutive trials
+This requires `numPairs >= objectsPerTrial * 2` and
+`numPairs * repetitions` divisible by `objectsPerTrial`.

 ## Hosting Notes